Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager.Core/docs/AuthUsingEnvironmentVariables.md

 Authenticate to Azure using environment variables
 -------------

-You will need the following values to authenticate to Azure
+You'll need the following values to authenticate to Azure:

 -   **Subscription ID**
 -   **Client ID**